stooged/PS4-Server-900u/README.md

 <br><br>

+# Cable Mods

-fast and dirty, this is the test cable i made and this would be the easiest for people to make.
+this is the test cable i made and this would be the easiest for people to make.

 parts used are:<b>